707/angular-weather/README.md

 # angular-weather
-A simple single page AngularJs website which gets weather data.
+A simple single page AngularJs website which displays weather data from OWM.

+todo:
+Revise and format css rules.
+Add comments.
+Change the color scheme.